 Program management involves managing a group of related projects and portfolio management involves managing similar, non-similar projects or different programs.

 Project manager is responsible for managing only one project.
 Program manager is responsible for managing programs and portfolio manager is responsible for managing portfolios.
-Project managers, program managers and portfolio managers responsibilities and success criterias are different.
+Project managers, program managers, and portfolio managers responsibilities and success criteria are different.

 What is a Portfolio Management ?